xinzhan/core-services.en/help/interface/experience-cloud.md

 * Experience Platform (AEP)
 * Journey Optimizer (AJO)

-As more content is indexed, this feature will be added to relevant applications.
+As more content is indexed, this feature is added to relevant applications.

 ### Searchable objects and fields